About Us

 The Provincial Board of Directors of N.B.
 Crime Stoppers, Inc. is responsible for the financial matters of the organization; the day-to-day operations of the program; and paying the operating expenses.
 The Board also provides ongoing training and support to all 14 regional chapters, as well as the distribution of promotional materials to volunteers, schools, and law enforcement agencies.
 Various committees oversee corporate fundraising, public relations, web and social media operations, legal issues, policies, and promotions.

 Twice per year, the 14 local/regional boards (and their law enforcement coordinators) meet with the parent board (and the Provincial Coordinator) for a provincial meeting.
 New ideas, operational issues, and correspondence are discussed.
 At an Annual Training Conference, members of N.B.
-Crime Stoppers examine the program’s operations during the past year, and are trained on how to manage their Regional Chapters more efficiently.
+Crime Stoppers examine the program’s operations during the past year and are trained on how to manage their Regional Chapters more efficiently.
 The Provincial Executive is elected by the general membership and serve two-year terms.

-Provincial President: Yvon Comeau
+Provincial President: Jennifer Kelly-Barnett

 Provincial Coordinator: Sgt.
 Julie Goulet